C-Johnson83/cautious-chainsaw/README.md

 3. Install the required dependencies using npm:
     ```bash
     npm i
 4. Seed the data (load the data into the database) if desired.
-It is not required to use the database:
+It is not required to use the app:
     ```bash
     npm run seed
 14. Run the following command to start the app